Wednesday, 30 August 2023

 Inuit homeland in Canada

 This morning we arrived at Qikiqtarjuaq on Broughton Island (near Baffin Island).
-Qikigtarjuag or Qik (for those of us who struggle to pronounce the name which is practically everyone) is known as ‘the Iceberg Capital of the world’.
-Most of the icebergs come from Greenland glaciers, and are carried there on the current, breaking into pieces, forming smaller icebergs and floating ice.
+Qikiqtarjuag or Qik (for those of us who struggle to pronounce the name which is practically everyone) is known as ‘the Iceberg Capital of the world’.
+Most of the icebergs come from Greenland glaciers, and are carried there on the ocean current, breaking into pieces, forming smaller icebergs and floating ice.
 Sometimes the icebergs run aground along the coast and the people harvest the ice to use as clean drinking water; it’s a very dry place.
 We had arrived in Inuit Nunangat, the Inuit homeland in Canada, and I was feeling quite excited.
-Four Royal Canadian Mounted police came on board to clear us to enter Canada (and no they weren’t mounted haha).
-While the Mounties did their job, we had a lecture on Arctic sea mammals and a Citizen Science workshop all of which was wrapped up with a biosecurity check – new land new bio-risks.
+Four Royal Canadian Mounted Police came on board to clear us to enter Canada (and no they weren’t mounted haha).
+While the Mounties did their job, we had a lecture on Arctic marine mammals and a Citizen Science workshop all of which was wrapped up with a biosecurity check – new land new bio-risks.

 There was a welcoming committee of smiling faces

-After lunch and with us all cleared to enter Canada, we hopped into zodiacs and went ashore to meet our local guides - lots of the local people were lined up at the beach where we landed.
-As we wandered through town we were followed by kids and young adults curious to ask us questions.
-The landscape is baren yet I found some wild flowers – when I was able to stop to look around.
+After lunch and with us all cleared to enter Canada, we hopped into zodiacs and went ashore to meet our local guides - many of the local people were lined up at the beach to welcome us where we landed.
+A grandfather with a string of little ones in tow, thanked us for bringing good weather the dear man.As we wandered through town we were followed by kids and young adults curious to ask us questions.
+The landscape is barren yet I found some wildflowers – when I was able to stop to look around.

 This is one of our guides

-The area is bone dry and rather desolate looking - to my eyes.
+The area is bone dry and rather desolate looking

-We were curios and were pursued by happy youngster keen to touch, keen for us to photograph them.
+We were curios and were pursued by happy youngsters keen to touch, keen for us to photograph them.
 It was quite delightful.
 We trundled around, in our gumboots, and got a very good look at the village.
 It must be quite spectacular in winter or at least with snow.

-The tusk from a freshly killed Narwhal
+The tusk from a freshly-killed Narwhal

 We met a hunter who was keen to show us the tusk of a narwhal he had killed that morning; the meat had already been distributed to the village.
-He told us that he had recently killed a two tusked narwhal, a very rare creature.
-He sold the tusks/head for $60,000.
-We spent time in the museum and community hall but then it was time to head back to the ship.
-It was an interesting visit.
+He told us that he had recently killed a two-tusked narwhal, a very rare creature.
+He sold the tusks/head for $US60,000.
+Only the Inuit can kill Narwhals and I think they are rare.
+Seal are different and thee Ring Seals are among the most important species in the culture of the Inuit people of this place.
+In the museum we saw beautiful clotging made from Ring Seal skins.
+They harvest the seals in open water, or through their breathing holes in the ice.

-Beautiful clothing made from Ring seal skins
+Beautiful clothing made from Ring Seal skins

 A beautiful mandala of the Inuit calendar of the seasons